 5. Give us your feedback

-This is BETA’s first-ever virtual event on Hopin, and we anticipate overcoming some bumps in the road.
-Help us improve your experience for next time by sharing your insights with the BETA team by emailing email@example.com.
+This is one of BETA’s first virtual events on Hopin, and we anticipate overcoming some bumps in the road.
+Help us improve your experience for next time by sharing your insights with the BETA team by emailing firstname.lastname@example.org.

 6. Have fun